AnswerXuan/PSO-LSTM-for-Prediction/README.md

 Note that file_path is the address of the folder where the result is saved, and filename is the address where the historical data set is stored.
 Please change it as required. l is the file name of each data set, using the for loop can achieve a run to predict multiple data sets, and save the results.

-The introduction of its principle can be seen in the paper:''PREDICTION OF THE STOCK ADJUSTED CLOSING PRICE BASED ON IMPROVED PSO-LSTM NEURAL NETWORK'' the link is: https://ieeexplore.ieee.org/document/9941330
+The introduction of its principle can be seen in the paper: ''PREDICTION OF THE STOCK ADJUSTED CLOSING PRICE BASED ON IMPROVED PSO-LSTM NEURAL NETWORK'' the link is: https://ieeexplore.ieee.org/document/9941330